Ubuntu Linux End of Life

-Version 14.04.X LTS of the popular Linux distribution Ubuntu will be going end of life in April 2024.
+Version 24.10 of the popular Linux distribution Ubuntu will be going end of life in July 2025.
 Once EOL this version will no longer receive any security fixes or support.
 To ensure that you keep having access to maximum security and the latest features, make sure to update to a higher version.

 What is Ubuntu Linux?